-Modern Languages and Literatures offers a variety of undergraduate courses and program options in Comparative Literature and Culture, Digital Humanities, German Language and Culture, Italian Language and Culture, and Spanish Language and Linguistics and Hispanic Cultures.
-Courses in Hindi, Japanese, Arabic, Portuguese, Persian, Korean, and Russian language and culture are also offered.
+Modern Languages and Literatures offers a variety of undergraduate courses and program options in Comparative Literature and Culture, Digital Humanities, Intercultural Communications, German Language and Culture, Italian Language and Culture, and Spanish Language and Linguistics and Hispanic Cultures.
+Courses in Hindi, Japanese, Arabic, Portuguese, and Persian language and culture are also offered.

 Dr. Cristina Caracchini has written about XX Century Western Poetry, Italian Avant-Garde, Neo Avant-Garde, and Italian-Canadian literature.
 In the Italian Studies program she teaches courses such as Italian Journeys and Rome: the Eternal City; in the CLC program her teaching spans from the first year Ideas and Apps that Changed the World to grad courses such as What Poetry Knows.

 Silvia Perpiñán is a specialist on Bilingualism, Second Language Acquisition and Hispanic Linguistics.
 She teaches courses on those areas, as well as Comparative Grammar of English and Spanish.
 Discover her course on Mediterranean History and Culture that will take place in Barcelona, Spain this May, 2016.

 Read about important MLL department updates and announcements - newest issue of ModNews.

 Food Historian and Modern Language and Literatures Professor Melitta Adamson discusses how climinate change shaped the Middle Ages through famine, disease and war.